api-evangelist/acquisitions/README.md

-API Partners
+API Acquisitions
 ==============

-This is my research into API partners.
+This is my research into API acquisitions.